How to Write a Mission Statement

 Created by Camille Winer

 No matter what era we live in, you can always be certain of uncertainties, disruptions, innovation, and major shifts.
-How can you strengthen your brand to better prepare to adapt to the promise of constant change?
+How can you strengthen your nonprofit brand to better prepare to adapt to the promise of constant change?

 A commitment to a clear working mission can plant your organization solidly in the broader landscape, streamline adaptive decision-making, align all stakeholders with a shared purpose, inspire innovation, and create resilience during times of turbulence.